WECK: Music of Your Life

 In the meantime, J.R.
 Russ was put in charge of the local implementation of Ham's format and the station maintained a live on-air staff including Jim Nowicki in mornings (and earlier, Guy Michaels), Joe Kozma, Aaron Christopher (Russ' air name), Tim White, Dave Prescott (radio name of the late Joseph Skurzewski), Lynn Dixon, Ray Rogers, News Director Bruce Allen, Dave Teresa and Sports Director Walt Hankin.

+After some initial success, Russ soon determined that Ham's small music library repeated songs too often and enlisted the staff to wade through piles of record albums collected by previous owner Gordon Brown, literally knee-deep, in the station's Cheektowaga basement to expand the playlist to over 2,000 songs with a "power rotation" of the biggest and most familiar hits.
+The station continued licensing the "Music of Your Life" name but, programmed the format in-house and songs were considered for air if they met 2 of 3 criteria: Familiar song, Familiar Artist and Fits the "texture or sound" of the station as Jazz selections might fit a Jazz station's sound.

-Ham's syndicated music format was a big hit with of Buffalo's large adult population.
-WECK grew from a "no show" in the ratings at the time of the format change (on 4/4/81) to an all-time high of #4 in the market in late 1983.
-The trade publication "Inside Radio" touted the headlines: "WECK takes town by storm" and "WECK skyrockets into contention."
+In 1981 the trade publications like "Inside Radio" touted headlines of: "WECK takes town by storm" and "WECK skyrockets into contention."
 Radio and Records designated WECK as a "Fastest Mover" up the ratings ladder.

-The 1,000-watt station garnered a 7.2 share of 12+ all listeners, beating most FM, and every area AM station (including 50,000-watt WWKB) except #1 WBEN.
+The station was a big hit with of Buffalo's large adult population as WECK grew from a 23rd place "no show" in the ratings at the time of the format change (on 4/4/81) to an all-time high of #4 in the market in the Spring 1983 ratings.
+The 1,000-watt AM station garnered a 7.2 share of all 12+ listeners, beating most FM, and every area AM station (including 50,000-watt WWKB) except #1 WBEN.
 The Radio and Records Directory also listed WECK as #4 in the entire U.S. in Average Quarter Hour listening (AQH) among stations with similar formats.

-After several years of success airing Ham's format, the ownership decided to create a locally-produced version of the adult standards format.
-The station used the station's collection of music from previous owner Gordon Brown, yielding a 2,000-plus library of titles.
-The station continued licensing the "Music of Your Life" name, but it shifted from the more familiar songs of the "Music of Your Life" format to a much larger playlist produced in-house.
-The station's ratings declined with that strategy, because while the station expanded the playlist to a point where much of it was unfamiliar to the audience.
+Russ went on to the Major Markets of Baltimore, Washington, D.C. and Philadelphia but returned to the Buffalo airwaves on 1440 WEBR with a Saturday and Sunday night airing of his Movie Ticket Radio(TM) "movie hits" format until the 2023 departure of Program Director Dave Gillen.